Communicating Natural Programs to Humans and Machines: LARC: Language-complete Abstraction and Reasoning Corpus

 \subsection{Human annotation details}

 We recruited 373 subjects via Amazon Mechanical Turk who were paid for 45 minutes of work.
-50 individuals were excluded for failing to complete the task, so the final analysis included 323 subjects.
+Fifty individuals were excluded for failing to complete the task, so the final analysis included 323 subjects.
 The study was approved by our institution's Institutional Review Board, did not collect personally identifiable information, and did not pose risks to participants.
 Subjects were paid \$6.00 and a \$0.25 bonus for every successful communication.
 Subjects averaged 5.5 communications, bringing their expected hourly wage to \$9.83.
-User interface and consent form are in the supplement materials.
+For interface and consent form see Appendix \ref{sec:consent_form}. \footnote{see \url{https://arxiv.org/abs/2106.07824} for full paper with appendix attached at the end}